zachary-krepelka/ascii-art-fractals/README.md

 # Abbreviations

 I use a number of abbreviations consistently throughout this project.
-Most are self-explanatory.
-I aim for brevity and simplicity in my variable-naming choices.

 | Abbreviation | Meaning                               |
 | ------------ | ------------------------------------- |